brysonjones/multitask_dit_policy/README.md

 Modal has a great developer experience, especially when you're just doing small training experiments up to 8 GPUs.
 I've added a simple script that will deploy training jobs onto modal with specified GPU resources.

-NOTE: compared to some GPU providers, Modal's prices can be a bit steeper (>1.5x the commodity price or more), so be aware of that.
+> **⚠️ NOTE:** Compared to some GPU providers, Modal's prices can be noticeably higher (sometimes >1.5x the commodity price or more).
+Please budget accordingly and check costs before launching long jobs!

 Below is an overview of how you can use scripts to train a policy on modal